Hi Ulrich! Who are you and what’s your role at CERN?

 Give us some numbers!
 How much data flows through ReadonlyREST every day at CERN?

 Nowadays, we use ReadonlyREST to provide index level security on shared Elasticsearch clusters.
 We have many small use cases which can share the same hardware resources.
 Our largest shared cluster at this time (Aug.
 2017) consolidates about 12 different use cases on the same resources at a low cost, and we see http access rates of up to 90Hz on all clusters.

 What is the origin of this data?

-This depends on the use case and the users.
-A large fraction comes from log files, like service or systemlogs.
+It depends on the use case and the users.
+A large portion comes from log files, like service or systemlogs.
 On top of that, another source is monitoring data, like service status or usage.

 — Our largest shared cluster at this time (Nov 2017) consolidates about 17 different use cases on the same hardware, lowering the total cost

 Can you give us a list of the departments/experiments whose data flows through ReadonlyREST?

 All of our Elasticsearch clusters are using ReadonlyREST.
 Our customers include the four biggest LHC experiments, the IT department and the accelerators and technology sector.

 What do you expect of the ReadonlyREST project in the future?